Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:InputDataMisinterpretation: Concept representing input data being misinterpretation
+ai:InputDataMisinterpretation: Concept representing input data being misinterpreted

 go to full definition

-ai:InputDataNoise: Concept representing input data being noise
+ai:InputDataNoise: Concept representing input data being noisy

 go to full definition